 Sony Vaio M has rounded corners and from a distance looks quite like the Sony Vaio W. It looks expensive and avoids cheap appearance of the 10-inch netbook category.
-The Sony Vaio M comes in three colors – pink, blue and white, all look pleasing to the eyes.
+The Sony Vaio M comes in three colors – pink, blue and white, all-around pleasing gadget to the eyes.

 Even though it is budget netbook, it does not show any signs of cheap construction anywhere.
 It is robust and well made and can take some beating too.
 The lid and the silver chassis has a matte finish and thus has inversion to fingerprints.

 All the USB ports are grouped to the right of the device.
 A big USB device can occupy the space for other USB ports.
 We recommend using a USB extension cable when using a big USB device.

 Other ports are present on the left side – power port, VGA port, LAN and SD/memory stick reader.